bgord/blog/content/blog/gatsby-404-nginx.md

 In production, however, the 404 page doesn't get handled by itself unless you use a dedicated hosting service for Gatsby pages.
 That's because Gatsby's development server is no longer present.
 The production bundle is just a bunch of static files.
-Making use of a web server (like `nginx`) to serve the production page forces you to configure the error pages.
+Making use of a web server (like `nginx`) to serve the production page forces you to configure the error pages yourself.

-> Disclaimer: the following `nginx` configuration is pretty basic, don't use it.
+> Disclaimer: the following `nginx` configuration is pretty basic, don't use it in production.

 Let's assume your blog is hosted on the `personalblog.com` domain and is served from the `/var/www/blog` directory on port `80`.